sderosiaux/react-stack-step-by-step/README.md

 if("production"!==t.env.NODE_ENV)...
 ```

-Generally, you build a bundle for the developer environment (more debug info, not uglified), and one specific for the production (cryptic), so you know in advance what's the value of env.NODE_ENV, therefore you know in advance if the test pass, hence you can tell that to webpack to delete useless code !
+Generally, you build a bundle for the developer environment (more debug info, not uglified), and one specific for the production (cryptic and tiny), so you know in advance what's the value of env.NODE_ENV, therefore you know in advance if the test pass, hence you can tell that to webpack to delete useless code !

 You can do the link with the environment variable `NODE_ENV` by adding that to your `webpack.config.js` :